-Kenneth D. Williams, Associate Professor of Music, Director of Choral Activities
+Kenneth D. Williams, Professor of Music, Director of Choral Activities

-Kenneth D. Williams is an associate professor of music and the director of choral activities.
+Kenneth D. Williams is a professor of music and the director of choral activities.
 He earned a doctor of musical arts degree in choral conducting from the University of Miami and a master of music degree in vocal performance from the University of South Florida.

 He holds a bachelor degree in vocal performance and music business from the University of Miami and an associate of arts degree in music from Broward Community College and a DMA degree from the University of Miami.

 Prior to his arrival at TAMUK Dr. Williams served as Associate Professor and Director of Choral Activities at Dickinson State University and as associate director of distance learning for the University of South Florida and its College of Engineering.
 As a soloist and conductor, he has performed in a number of positions including: assistant director of the University of Miami Chamber Singers and the Civic Chorale of Greater Miami; artistic director of the men's choruses of Tampa Bay Arts and South Florida Choral Arts; and music director of St. John's